francescofiorella/computational_intelligence_2022_2023/lab2/README.md

 | 500   | 1627   | 5000                  | 50              | 17             |
 | 1000  | 3648   | 5000                  | 50              | 17             |
 | 5000  | 28493  | 10000                 | 50              | 17             |

+## Later modifications

+After the reviews, I made some little modifications to improve the results:
+- For each N, I changed the population size to higher number, and the offspring size was set to about one third of the population.
+- The number of generation was changed to an higher number (5000) so that more solutions can be found and compared.